Part Two of little things lead to big things

 from Sled dogs, to Pit Bulls, to Mastiffs and so on.
 Some breeds are more reactive to stimuli and have a high prey drive.
 Take a powerful breed with a high prey drive, over reactive to stimulation and now throw in lack of good training and socialization… you may have a very dangerous dog if the conditions are ripe.

-Those of you with small dogs will never wind up with a killer on your hands
+Those of you with small dogs will probably not wind up with a killer on your hands

 Why were the behaviors worse in his offspring?
 I am going to say, lack of the right training, and too much pampering.Yes, just as you can wind up with a brat of a kid, when there is a lack of balanced parenting with your children, same thing happens with animals.
 Not too harsh but not too soft either.

 Those of you with large powerful dogs,

 need to be very mindful of the damage an uncontrolled dog can inflict.
 Our society has a very low tolerance for dog bites these days and it is mostly the dogs that pay the final price.
 Some towns and cities have a one bite policy, meaning either your dog is never allowed off your property or place of residence without a muzzle or may have to be put down.
 Not fair to the dog or the dog owner I say.
 Where is the chance for rehabilitation for the dog?
 Education for the dog owner?

 That is exactly my aim here, to try and prevent more loss of life (for human and dog) through education.
 As I have talked about in a previous article, What does a dog need?, dogs need guidance to live peaceably in a world dominated by humans.
 Even seemingly little things like allowing your dog to jump on you, to walk ahead of you on a leash or to push ahead of you at a doorway lead to more disrespect.